Princess (singer): Career

 Princess was born as Desiree Carole Heslop on 28 November 1961.
 Her father, James Lloyd Heslop, had previously had a hit song in the 1970s, "Keep On Smiling".
 Desiree also has an older brother, Donovan, who acts as her manager.

 Princess initially started out in law as a secretary and sales assistant.
-During her first year of college she sang vocals on a punk rock track.
+During her first year of college she sang vocals on a punk rock track called "If Pigs Could Fly".
 Before going solo, she was a backing vocalist for the band Osibisa in the early 1980s.
-She recorded sessions on the Brilliant album Kiss the Lips of Life, which brought her to the attention of producers Stock Aitken Waterman (SAW).

 Princess also sang backing vocals for artists such as Precious Wilson and Evelyn "Champagne" King.

+During a fashion show organized by her brother Donovan in 1983, an employee at Stock Aitken Waterman (SAW) found out that Princess could sing, and invited her to a late-night backing vocal session to record ad libs.
+Although SAW made note of Desiree, they lost contact until a year later when they managed to get back into contact with her and employed her as a session singer.
+One of the acts she contributed to was Brilliant, on their album album Kiss the Lips of Life.

 In 1985, Princess, known as Desiree at the time, collaborated with 501's, and released the cover single "Let the Night Take the Blame", which was released under Fanfare Records.
-The single failed to chart.
+The single charted at #163.

-Her debut solo album Princess (1986) was composed and produced by SAW which contained the hit single, "Say I'm Your Number One".
-The album spawned five charting singles, with four of them reaching the UK top 40 and was certified Silver in the UK.
+Her debut solo album Princess (1986) was composed and produced by SAW which contained the hit single, "Say I'm Your Number One", which reached number seven in the UK, as well as the top 10 in Australia, Netherlands, New Zealand, Switzerland and West Germany.
+The album spawned five total charting singles, with four of them reaching the UK top 40, and two in the top 20 and was certified Silver in the UK.

-Princess signed with Polydor and recorded her second album, All for Love (1987) in the United States, but neither the album nor its four singles had much success.
+In 1987, Polydor offered a recording contract with Princess which SAW could not compete with and Princess signed with them.
+She recorded her second album, All for Love (1987) in the United States, but neither the album nor its four singles had much success.
+That same year, she was a part of the ensemble choir for the charity single "Let It Be" by Ferry Aid.

-Under Touch Tone Records, Princess released a standalone single, "Lover Don't Go" in 1989, which wasn't very successful due to a barcode error.
-The music video was self-financed.
+Under Touch Tone Records, Princess released a standalone single, "Lover Don't Go" in 1989, which was unsuccessful due to a barcode error.
+The music video was self-funded and the underperformance of the single bankrupted Princess and Donovan.